 State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

+bervice Type.

 Other Service

-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not

+specified in statute.

 Service Title:

-Consumer-Directed Attendant Care - Unskilled
+Consumer Directed Attendant Care (CDAC) unskilled

 HCBS Taxonomy: